2020PB/police-brutality/all-locations.md

 ### Riot police charge, tackle and arrest protesters | June 28th

-Footage shows riot police charging at a handful of protesters walking away.
+Footage shows riot police charging at a handful of protesters walking away down 2nd between Main and Madison.
 Several of these protesters are shoved, thrown to the ground or tackled.
 Police arrest a handful of these protesters.

 tags: arrest, protester, push, shove, tackle, throw

 id: or-portland-33

-geolocation:
+geolocation: 45.5149013, -122.6762385

 **Links**